Grow Your Dental Membership Plan/

 There are around 100 million Americans without dental insurance.
 And less than a quarter of them actually visit the dentist.
 That means hundreds if not thousands (or, dare we say, millions for you big-city practices) of uninsured patients in your community likely go without their regular cleanings and dental exams for fear of the cost of dental care.

-Your membership plan can save the day for these uninsured and underinsured patients.
+Your dental membership plan can save the day for these uninsured and underinsured patients.
 And besides the feel-good aspect of extending access to dental care, your practice also begins to solve a major problem experienced across the dental profession: how to acquire new patients.

 Reduce Patient Attrition,